esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/workflow-template.md

 - [ ] Keyboard testing
 - [ ] Check heading and landmark structure
 	- [ ] Use accessibility tab in Firefox
+	- [ ] Also use Accessibility Insights Heading and Landmark tools
 	- [ ] Include screenshots from [Accessibility Insights Heading and Landmark tools](https://accessibilityinsights.io/downloads/).
 - [ ] Scan each page with Axe Devtools
 	- [ ] Take notes of any issues it finds (especially critical ones)